-Definition of service: Quarterly, the Rotating Collections Service selects and provides public and academic member libraries with loans of westerns, romances, mysteries, large print books, popular fiction, non-fiction, books on compact disc, Playaways and Spanish language books.
+Definition of service: Quarterly, the Rotating Collections Service selects and provides public, academic and special member libraries with loans of children's books, adult regular and large print fiction and non fiction books on compact disc, Playaways and Spanish language books.

 Materials provided by the Rotating Collections Service are intended to supplement the collections of public, academic and special member libraries.
 A compact disc cleaner and repair machine is available for member libraries to use at SCKLS.